Our Location

 • 4 Individuality: The cooperative allows members to customize their dwelling units.
 A landlord controls everything in a rental.

-• 5 Homeowner Tax Advantages: The cooperative passes income tax deductions through to its memberss.
+• 5 Homeowner Tax Advantages: The cooperative passes income tax deductions through to its members.
 All the income tax benefits of rental properties go to the landlord.

-• 6 Equity Growth Potential: The cooperative passes equity growth potential to its memberss.
+• 6 Equity Growth Potential: The cooperative passes equity growth potential to its members.
 A rental passes equity growth to the landlord.

-• 7 Overall Value: A cooperative maximizes benefits for its memberss.
+• 7 Overall Value: A cooperative maximizes benefits for its members.
 A rental maximizes profits for the landlord.